tonmoyislam250/Coffevel/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`.
 4. Push to your fork: `git push origin feature-name`.
 5. Create a pull request on the original repository.

-## License
-This project is licensed under the [MIT License](https://github.com/tonmoyislam250/Coffevel/blob/master/LICENSE).

-## In Summary
- Feel free to explore the application and give it a try yourself.
-If you have any questions or encounter any issues, please don't hesitate to reach out.
-Your feedback is greatly appreciated.
-Happy exploring!!!